code-ape/website/content/posts/ebpf_past_present_future.md

 In the mean time, know that the current tooling does provide a lot of assistance in using eBPF, even if it may feel contrary to the experience of using them.
 Like many things in Linux, it is perhaps nicer to use eBPF from inside the kernel than from outside of it with no assistance from other tooling.
 It is important to remember that the generality of eBPF is both what has lead to its amazing flexibility and the complexity of its use.
-For those who look to build new functionality around eBPF, the current Linux kernel providers more of a framework than an out of the box solution.[[^kernel_developer_note]]
+For those who look to build new functionality around eBPF, the current Linux kernel provides more of a framework than an out of the box solution.[[^kernel_developer_note]]

 [^kernel_developer_note]: Then again, if you're a Linux kernel developer looking to utilize eBPF, you probably already knew that.